 This course is specifically for students to prepare to take the Advanced Placement test in U.S. Government and Politics.
 The six units of study include: Constitutional Underpinnings, Civil Rights and Civil Liberties, Institutions, Political Beliefs and Behaviors, Areas of Policy, and Elections.
 This course is heavily weighted to the Unit Tests (3 per semester).
 It is essential that students are aware of and interested in world events and have some familiarity with U.S. systems.
 Advanced writing and reading skills are essential.
+Click here for Video of Course Description

+AMERICAN GOVERNMENT

-AMERICAN GOVERNMENT Course ID: SS110SGV9 Grade: 12 Credit: .50 Prerequisite: U.S. History NCAA American Government investigates the three branches of the federal government and discusses the evolution of civil rights and civil liberties.
+Course ID: SS110SGV9

+Grade: 12 Credit: .50 Prerequisite: U.S. History

+American Government investigates the three branches of the federal government and discusses the evolution of civil rights and civil liberties.